ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

     data
       Dictionary containing attributes for the DATA component of a VSAM.

-      For the rest of the attributes of this data set, query it directly with this module.
+      For the rest of the attributes of this dataset, query it directly with this module.

       | **returned**: success
       | **type**: dict